 Back at the Winnebago, Waller proceeds to chastise her team for not acquiring the card despite being caught offguard.
 Deadshot says that Vandal’s aircraft should be big enough for the U.S. Government satellites to track, but she shoots that down since Savage’s jet contains a cloaking device.
 Bronze Tiger says that the plane has to have left some sort of trail behind, be it a heat signature or even cloud disruption.
 Waller decides to go with his idea and warns them that her officials better find something or else.
 After cutting transmission, Deadshot heads out to “get some air” and recklessly leaves Harley in charge of the group.

 We then cut to Lacoma, Utah (Side Note: I’m assuming it’s a fictional city at the most northern part of the state since I couldn’t find anything about it outside of this film and given the distance from Denver) where Floyd had secretly hitched a ride to the Lacoma Academy since his daughter Zoe is currently attending classes there.
-He sneaks into his daughter’s dorm room only to find her roommate Darma (voiced by Natalie Lander) as he asks why Zoe isn’t here.
+He sneaks into his girl’s dorm room only to find her roommate Darma (voiced by Natalie Lander) as he asks why Zoe isn’t here.
 She says that Zoe “stays away a lot” and that she usually hangs out at a drug house over on the south side of King Street.
 Lawton then learns that even though her own daughter likes to “live dangerously” (mainly smoking weed), she also partially despises him.
 Afterwards, Deadshot pulls a “Batman Exit” and quietly leaves.

 Later, he arrives at the rundown drug house and starts to search for his daughter.
 After noticing a girl in silouette upstairs, he chases after her thinking that it’s Zoe.
 By the time he reaches the top floor, she’s climbing out of the window as he goes after her.
 Suddenly, he’s approached by a pair of druggies who’re looking to institgate some trouble.
 Floyd easily takes them down but is then confronted by Bronze Tiger who berates him for shutting off his comm line and ditching the team for his kid.